pfaz69/VMDMS/README.md

 To create a conda environment: conda create --name my_env --file requirements.txt

-The command: 'pip install -r requirements.txt' should work with any Python virtual environment manager (venv, virtualenv, pipenv, Poetry) as well as Conda, but the environment should be created first.
+The command: 'pip install -r requirements.txt' should work with any Python virtual environment manager (venv, virtualenv, pipenv, Poetry) as well as conda, but the environment should be created first.

 Program tested with Ubuntu 20.04.